-Appointed April 2015, Tyler and Kellie work among international students at the University of Illinois at Urbana-Champaign.
+The Penn Family has been serving with IM for the last five years.
+They hold a unique ministry to international students at the University of Illinois in Champaign, Illinois.
 Almost one-fourth of the 44,000 students are from outside the U.S. Many of the countries represented by these students have no widespread gospel witness.
 Most students are in the States only a year or two before returning to their home countries to become business, industry, and government leaders.

 Tyler came to Christ as a six-year-old.
 He began asking his dad questions following a Sunday evening church service.
 After his dad clearly presented the plan of salvation, Tyler knelt beside the couch and invited Jesus to be his Savior.
 As a teen, he took greater ownership of his faith, answering the call to pastoral ministry at age 16.

 Kellie also grew up as an active church member in a Christian home.
 Eight-year-old Kellie walked from her parsonage home to her father’s church office to talk to him about salvation.
 She accepted Jesus as her Savior then.
 Her faith was tested in junior high as she walked with her mother through a two-year battle with breast cancer.
 Kellie’s mom won the ultimate victory during Kellie’s freshman year of high school.
 This and other life traumas have solidified her hope in Christ and the assurance of His love and care for her.

 Tyler attended Welch College in Nashville, Tennessee, and thrived in the Christ-focused environment.
 He met Kellie on campus and they were married following his junior year of college.
 Tyler graduated in May 2001 with a B.A. in pastoral ministry.
 He began pastoring the First Free Will Baptist Church in Decatur, Illinois, soon after.
 Tyler and Kellie remained at First Decatur for ten years.